 Did you know I have about a zillion photos from my trip to New Zealand in August that I haven’t shared here yet?
 Mainly because brown-eyed Percy kept me busy, busy, busy.
 So, how about I start sharing them now?

 It was cool the morning we visited and there were barely any other visitors.
-Adalia and I had fun following Percy, trying to keep him on the trail and out of the enclosures and waterways.
+Iris and I had fun following Percy, trying to keep him on the trail and out of the enclosures and waterways.

 Percy loves to adventure outdoors and has boundless energy.

 Then he insisted on walking around with them.
-Adalia and I were just ready to get back inside and have some coffee.
+Iris and I were just ready to get back inside and have some coffee.
 At one point he predictably dropped one.
 Then he wanted to pick it up and eat it but it was covered with damp dirt which upset him (the life of a toddler is hard).

 Not long after, Percy discovered what fun it was to stomp on the potato sticks once he dropped them.
 So he dropped a stick, walked a few steps away, then ran back to stomp on it.
 Then he attempted to pick up the ground in pieces to eat them but got upset when he couldn’t manage to do that since, you know, he had just